top of page

 Protein isn’t just for muscles.
 Adequate protein supports immune function, the synthesis of enzymes, hormones, and repair processes across organs.
 In midlife, when wear-and-tear accumulates, a robust “repair budget” matters.

-A recent analysis from the Nurses’ Health Study found that higher dietary protein intake in midlife, particularly from plant sources, was strongly associated with greater odds of “healthy aging” (i.e. fewer chronic diseases, better cognition, stronger physical function).
+Higher dietary protein intake in midlife, particularly from plant sources, is strongly associated with greater odds of “healthy aging” (i.e. fewer chronic diseases, better cognition, stronger physical function).

 Baseline Guidelines (The RDA)